 Improvements on this route will allow people to safely bike to the beach, cafes, shops and other destinations in the area and further afield.
 They will connect with existing safe routes and other improvements planned.

-- Safer bike route from Rongotai Road to Lyall Parade with separated bike lanes on both sides of Onepu Road except for a 100m shared bike and bus lane southbound near the bus barns (bike lane widths vary 1.6m to 2.7m)
+- Safer bike route from Rongotai Road to Lyall Parade with separated bike lanes on both sides of Onepu Road except for a 100m shared bike and bus lane southbound near the bus barns and the section south of Wha Street

 - Changes to be integrated with a major upgrade of the intersection of Rongotai and Onepu roads, which is due to start later this year